pustotnik/zenmake/docs/buildconf.rst

         the ``configure`` command before this command by itself then this option will be applied for both ``configure`` and ``build`` commands.
 In other words it's like you run this command with this option on command line.

-.. _buildconf-substvars:

-substvars
-"""""""""""
-    A `dict <buildconf-dict-def_>`_ with dynamic substitution variables which can be used, for example, in :ref:`parameter 'run'<buildconf-taskparams-run>`.

-    It is root dict with variables which are visible in all build tasks of a project.

-    See details :ref:`here<buildconf-substitutions-dynamic>`.

 .. _buildconf-conditions: